redhat-openshift-ecosystem/certification-releases/4.9/ga/ci-pipeline.md

 #### <a id="github-api-token"></a>Add a GitHub API Token for the repo where the PR will be created

 Upon completion the Pipeline can automatically open a Pull Request to submit your Operator to Red Hat.
-To enable this functionally, add a GitHub API Token and use `--param submit=true` when running the pipeline.
+To enable this functionally, add a GitHub API Token and use `--param submit=true` when running the pipeline.Instruction to create a new personal access token can be found: [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ```bash
 oc create secret generic github-api-token --from-literal GITHUB_TOKEN=<github token>